 - Learn your legal rights as an injured maritime worker

-Statistics collected by the U.S. Bureau of Labor Statistics show that the vast majority of injuries and fatalities in the commercial fishing business occur in Alaska.
 The Fishermen’s Fund for Alaska was started in 1951 to ensure that the men and women injured in this dangerous job receive needed treatment and care.
 The funds come from the revenue generated by commercial fishermen’s licenses and permit fees collected by the state from both residents and non-residents.

 How to Qualify for Benefits

-The main requirement for qualifying for compensation through the Fund is a commercial fishing license.
-A fisherman injured and making a claim through the Fund must have had a license before the accident occurred, or must have been working on a limited entry permit.
-The date of the limited entry permit is measured by when it was embossed, not when the fee was paid.
+A commercial fishing license is the main requirement for qualifying for compensation through the Fund.
+A fisherman injured and claiming the Fund must have had a license before the accident or must have been working on a limited entry permit.

-If you are a licensed Alaskan commercial fisherman and have been injured on the job, you can submit an application, or file a claim, to receive benefits through the Alaska Fishermen’s Fund.
-The first things you need to do to ensure your claim will be valid are to report your injury and to get documented medical treatment for it.
 There are official forms that must be completed by the medical caregiver treating you: the Fishermen’s Report of Injury or Illness and the Physician’s Report of Injury or Illness.
 Both you and the physician must complete and submit these forms within one year of the medical treatment you received for your injury.
-When you submit the forms you must also include the following:

 - A copy of your commercial fishing license or limited entry permit